-All the PAHs, irrespective of their legal status, have been identified and are eligible for some form of compensation if they occupied the land, owned property or operated a livelihood activity within areas earmarked for project activity implementation at the 'cut-off date' which has been taken as 5th September 2017.
+All the PAHs, irrespective of their legal status, have been identified and are eligible for some form of compensation if they occupied the land, owned property or operated a livelihood activity within areas earmarked for project activity implementation at the 'cut-off date' which has been taken as ^{2nd} September 2017.

-The proposed RAP resettlement strategy is adequate and ensures prompt monetary compensation and resettlement assistance, including a livelihood/disturbance allowance; and specialized assistance to vulnerable PAHs.
+The proposed RAP resettlement strategy is adequate and ensures prompt monetary compensation and resettlement assistance, including a disturbance allowance; livelihood restoration; and specialized assistance to vulnerable PAHs.